Already pregnant? There’s no need to see a GP – you can come direct to us. Call 01743261085 to book an appointment.

 You can get involved with Maternity Services through the Maternity Voices Partnership.

-The Local Maternity System/Better Births are looking for families who have recently used Maternity Services to join them to share their views and experiences.
-This is a chance for women and their families to share stories and suggestions to improve maternity services.
+The Maternity Voices Partnership are looking for families who have recently used Maternity Services to join them to share their views and experiences.
+The group, which was created by Telford Clinical Commissioning Group, gives women and their families a chance to share stories and suggestions to improve maternity services.

-For further information about the Local Maternity System and the Maternity Voices Partnership please use the following links:-
+For further information about the Local Maternity System and the Maternity Voices Partnership you can visit the Telford CCG Website.

 The PRH Day Assessment Unit (DAU) is open from 9.00 am to 5.00 pm 7 days a week and is supported by an obstetrician.
 There is an appointment system whereby there are midwives available to see you or offer telephone advice if you have concerns.

-The consultant antenatal clinic, maternity scanning and day assessment unit can be found within the Children’s Outpatient and Shrewsbury Midwifery Unit (in the Copthorne Building, formerly the Maternity Unit).
+The consultant antenatal clinic, maternity scanning and day assessment unit can be found within the Maternity Unit in the Mytton Oak Building, Royal Shrewsbury Hospital.

 Telford & Wrekin Breastfeeding Support